4 Steps to Prepare for Graduation

 Send Out Invitations

 Invitations are arguably the most boring part of graduation planning, so it’s best to get it done early.
 That way, you can move onto more exciting activities.
 Before sending out official invitations, find out how many tickets your school gives to each graduate.
 Once you know that, you can make a list of family and friends you want to attend.
 Send them a special invitation a few months ahead of time.
 It’s important to give them time to make travel and lodging arrangements.
 After mailing a small group of people your graduation ceremony invitations, you can send out a larger number graduation after-party invitations.
-Just like with your ceremony invitations, the party ones should be sent a few weeks in advance.
+Just like with your ceremony invitations, you should send the party ones a few weeks in advance.
 You want to ensure your guests for both events have enough time to RSVP.

 Check Credit Requirements & Payments